ALA Research Initiatives

 To continue to gauge the currents in the world of public library funding and broadband access, the American Library Association (ALA) conducts a yearly survey of the Chief Officers of State Library Agencies (COSLA) for feedback on levels of state funding for libraries, bandwidth needs, closures and reductions in hours.
 Linked above is the 2013-14 survey.

 The ongoing member survey helps ALA better understand the demographics of its membership.
 Over 40,000 current members have taken the survey.
 If you have not, join them today!
+The link also features comparisons between the ALA Membership and National counts of US Librarians.

 The Public Library Funding and Technology Access Study was a six-year project that assesses public access to computers, the Internet and Internet-related services in U.S. public libraries, as well as the impact of library funding changes on connectivity, technology deployment and sustainability.